Distributed Application Architecture Using Queue Service

 Message Ordering (Message Order)

 If order is essential, choose FIFO.
-Standard is flexible but does not guarantee perfect order.
+Standard is flexible but does not guarantee a perfect order.

-If the environment allows duplicate processing, Standard is efficient.
-If you need strict exactly-once processing, use FIFO.
+If duplicate handling is allowed in the environment, Standard is efficient.
+If you need strict 1-time processing (Exactly-Once), use FIFO.

 In high-load environments, Standard’s unlimited throughput is advantageous.
-FIFO is suitable for small-scale or order-centric tasks due to limitations.
+FIFO is suitable for small or order-focused tasks due to its constraints.

-Standard is suitable for most scenarios where duplicate or order errors can be handled at the app level. (e.g., log processing, notification system).
+Standard is suitable for most scenarios where duplicate or ordering errors can be handled at the app level. (e.g., log processing, notification system).

-FIFO is suitable for sensitive environments where order and duplication are absolutely not allowed, such as financial transactions and order processing.
+FIFO is suitable for sensitive environments where order and duplication are absolutely prohibited, such as financial transactions and order processing.

 Constraints